Photos

 Mother: Margaret Glendenning

-James married Ann Diskin in about 1750 in Stafford Co., Virginia.
-She was born circa 1735 in Stafford Co., Virginia.
+James married Ann Diskin in about 1745, possibly in Prince William Co., Virginia.
+She was born circa 1725 in King George Co., Virginia.
 She died before September 1808 in Caswell Co., North Carolina.

 They had the following children: